-- Single checkbox: only includes two options, on or off.
+- Single checkbox: can contain one of two options, on or off.
 They are often used if you are integrated with Salesforce and need a field that is either checked or unchecked.

-- Number: number fields can contain any string of numerals or numbers written in decimal or scientific notation.
+- Number: can contain any string of numerals or numbers written in decimal or scientific notation.

-- File (contact properties only): file fields are used to allow visitors to upload files and provide you with a link through a form submission.
+- File: allows visitors to upload files in a form submission.
+This property type is only available for contact records.
 The uploaded file's link is available from the individual's contact record.

-- Date picker: date picker fields are used to allow visitors to input a specific date in a standard format that can be segmented on.
+- Date picker: can contain a specific date in a standard format that can be segmented on.

-- HubSpot user: this property type allows you to select a user from your account as the value and will automatically have all the HubSpot users as options.
+- HubSpot user: can contain a user from your account as the value and will automatically have all the HubSpot users as options.
 This can be useful if another user in your account is not the owner of a contact or company record, but plays a role in interacting with the record.

 - Click Create to save your new property.